ernbilen/EHEC-website/index.md

 # Electronic Health Economics Colloquium (EHEC)

 Welcome to the official website for **Electronic Health Economics Colloquium (EHEC)**.
-You can find information about the schedule, view past seminars, find calls for papers,  sign up for email list, and read the seminar code of conduct.
+You can find information about the schedule, view past seminars, find calls for papers,  sign up for email list, and read the seminar code of conduct.  test123

 ## About

 The Electronic Health Economics Colloquium (EHEC) is a bi-weekly online health economics seminar series.
-The goals of EHEC are to share high-quality, new health economics research on a platform that is freely available; maintain and improve communication among health economists during a time of social distancing; and to promote equity in health economics research.testtest
+The goals of EHEC are to share high-quality, new health economics research on a platform that is freely available; maintain and improve communication among health economists during a time of social distancing; and to promote equity in health economics research.